 2. Web Scale Speed And Extremely Low Fees Make Solana Practical For Apps

-Solana uses Proof of History and a parallel runtime called Sealevel to process many transactions at once, which underpins its high throughput claims.
-Independent sources and Solana documentation cite architectural ceilings above 60,000 transactions per second, though real workloads vary.
+Solana uses Proof of History alongside a parallel runtime called Sealevel to process transactions concurrently, enabling high throughput.
+While theoretical capacity is often cited above 60,000 transactions per second, real-world performance varies depending on network activity.

 ALSO READ: Is Solana a Good Investment?
 7 Factors Every Investor Should Know